 The two pilots got away with aiming for "brick one" in their Challenger 604 which has a very low deck angle on approach.
 This didn't end well in their brand new Global Express, which has a more conventional approach deck angle.

-See: Accident: Bombardier BD-700 C-GXPR for more about this accident.
+See: Case Study: Bombardier BD-700 C-GXPR for more about this accident.

 Whether we realize it or not, many of our procedures and techniques are geared towards not doing something stupid or risky, as opposed to doing something wise and "unrisky."
 I learned this early on as a copilot in the KC-135A, an aircraft that had an abysmal safety record until the Air Force got fed up with losing so many of them.
 (Nearly two every year between 1958 and 1999.)
 We were told every warning in the flight manual was written in blood.